Depression in Women

 Women with other family members with the disorder are more likely to have PMDD, which indicates that genes may play a role in who suffers from the condition.
 PMDD, like other mood disorders, may be caused by a problem with the brain’s chemistry.
 The fluctuating hormones caused by ovulation appear to trigger this condition.

 To be diagnosed with the disorder, a woman must have at least five PMDD symptoms after ovulation each month.
 She must also have seven to ten days of good health, where none of these symptoms are present, each menstrual cycle.
+It’s okay to not be okay.
+Take a depression test and get the support you need.

 - Lack of interest in common activities, such as hobbies